 So you need to get it right?
 Right?

-More importantly, managing correctly the inventory levels of you retail and backbar products can help improve the quality of your salon’s customer experience.
+More importantly, having a salon inventory control system in place and managing correctly the inventory levels of you retail and backbar products can help improve the quality of your salon’s customer experience.

 There is nothing worse then a clients…

 then their favorite product being out of stock